 In the present work, a job shop scheduling problem with ten machines is selected that is based on configuration of job shop considered by various researchers (Wilbrecht and Presscott, 1969).
 Six different types of jobs i.e. job type A, job type B, job type C, job type D, job type E and job type F arrive at the manufacturing system and all the job types have equal probability of arrival.
 Job types A, B, C, D, E and F require 5, 4, 4, 5, 4 and 5 operations respectively.
 Table 1 shows the machines visited by different job types in their routes.
 The processing times and setup times of each job are stochastic.
 They are assumed to be uniformly distributed on each machine.
 Processing time changes according to job type and route of the job.
 Table 2 list the processing times of each job on the each machine according to its route.
 The selection of pattern of processing times on various machines is based on research work carried out by previous researcher (Baykasoglu et al., 2008).
-The present study considers three levels of setup times i.e. setup times level1 (SUL_1), setup times level2 (SUL_2) and setup times level3 (SUL_3).
-SUL_1, SUL_2 and SUL_3 represent the cases wherein ratio of mean of mean setup times to the mean of mean processing times is less than, equal to and more than one respectively.
-Sequence-dependent setup times occur when machine shift operation from one part type to another are shown in table 3, table 4, and table 5 for SUL_1, SUL_2 and SUL_3 respectively.
+Table 3 shows the sequence-dependent setup times which encounters while shifting from one job type to another.